denyslietnikov/pAIR/README.md

 ## Demo

 Here you can find some screenshots that show how pAIR works.
-Random internet radio stations built into moOde streaming music and the pAIR bot comments on it just like a radio DJ, isn't it??
+Random internet radio stations built into moOde streaming music and the pAIR bot comments on it just like a radio DJ, isn't it?

 <img src="./docs/pair-example-01.png" width="100%" alt="pair-example-01">
 <img src="./docs/pair-example-02.png" width="100%" alt="pair-example-02">